 First, What is an Iced Latte?

-An iced latte, however, doesn’t usually have foam because the milk is not steamed.
 The hot milk would simply melt your ice, so cold milk is used instead.
 Some cafes may serve an iced latte with cold foam.
 For an iced latte, espresso and milk are simply poured over ice, then enjoyed.

 Iced Coffee vs. Iced Latte

-There are two main differences between iced coffee and an iced latte, and it comes down to the type of coffee used, and the milk ratios.
+So, we know what a latte is, and how to make it into an iced latte, but how is that different than iced coffee?!?
+There are two main differences between iced coffee and an iced latte, and it comes down to the type of coffee used and the milk ratios.

 An iced latte is made with espresso, which is much stronger than coffee, and there is more milk in an iced latte, because… latte ratios!

-Iced coffee, or similarly, cold brew, are both methods of making regular coffee served over ice.
+Iced coffee, or similarly, cold brew coffee, are both methods of making regular coffee served over ice.
 There is the option of adding cream or milk to either, as you would a cup of hot coffee, but it’s not an essential part of the drink as it is with an iced latte.

 Do Lattes Have More Caffeine?